 [Completed] Security cooperation with Panama (SECOPA)

-The action will provide strategic support to Panama's recent efforts to create a solid and permanent institutional framework for citizen security to address current security challenges.
-It will also focus on the creation of a permanent monitoring and evaluation system for the recently approved National Strategy for Citizen Security (ENSC), as well as on promoting greater effectiveness and accountability in its implementation.
-Within the framework of the ENSC, innovative actions in prevention, control and rehabilitation will be increased and improved.
-Based on the EU concept on security sector reform, the project will implement a balanced and human rights-based approach.
-Support to national security sector’s reform efforts in Panama will also be achieved by strengthening the prosecution services and improving the penitentiary system in line with human rights and international standards.
-This project will draw on the experience of the Inter-American Development Bank (IDB) and the expertise of the United Nations Office on Drugs and Crime (UNODC), where applicable.
+The action provided strategic support to Panama's recent efforts to create a solid and permanent institutional framework for citizen security.
+It also focused on creating a system for the ongoing monitoring and evaluation of the recently approved National Citizen Security Strategy (ENSC), as well as promoting greater effectiveness and accountability in its implementation.
+Within the framework of the ENSC, innovative actions in the areas of prevention, control and rehabilitation were increased and improved.
+Based on the EU concept of security sector reform, the project implemented a balanced and human rights-based approach.
+Support for national efforts to reform the security sector in Panama was also achieved through the consolidation of the prosecution service and the improvement of the prison system in line with human rights and international standards.
+These actions strengthened primary violence prevention, targeting young people in at-risk areas, both in and out of school, in municipalities with the highest crime rates, and supported rehabilitation and resocialisation programmes for young people detained in juvenile detention centres and in custody centres for minors in conflict with the law

 Duration: December 2013 - June 2023 (10 years)